 When anyone asks which countries have the strongest militaries in the world, powers like the United States, Russia, China, and the United Kingdom naturally comes to mind.
 However, in Southeast Asia where the militaries of Thailand, Indonesia and Vietnam are commonly cited, the country that boasts the top air force and the best navy within a much-lauded military in the region is Singapore – a small dot on the world map with a population of just 5 million.

-It is because of Singapore’s well-recognised military as a deterrent force together with strong social cohesion that creates a stable society and international diplomacy to facilitate robust relations with both immediate neighbours and allies far abroad, citizens, permanent residents and foreigners can find this little island a safe haven.
+It is because of Singapore’s well-recognised military as a deterrent force together with strong social cohesion that creates a stable society and international diplomacy to facilitate robust relations with both immediate neighbours and allies far abroad, citizens, permanent residents (Find out more) and foreigners can find this little island a safe haven.

 Deterrence and Diplomacy